vimcasts/vimcasts.org/source/blog/amazon-reviews-of-practical-vim.md

 :tags: practical-vim
 ---

 The first five-star [reviews for Practical Vim][reviews] have cropped up, and I'm blushing after reading them.
 It's been described as *the book Vim has always deserved*, and *a must-have for anybody who types*.

+READMORE

 Here are a few choice phrases:

 > This is one of the best technical books I've ever read: comprehensive but never dry.
 > [Peter][]